San Diego International Film Festival: 2012-2019

-Notable attendees during this period include Gus Van Sant, Robin Williams, Ben Affleck, Anne Heche, Diane Ladd, Judd Apatow, Michael B. Jordan, Martin McDonagh, Mariel Hemingway, Troy Duffy, Alan Arkin, Beau Bridges, Michele Monaghan, Eli Roth, Tom Berenger, Josh Duhamel, Dennis Haysbert, Geena Davis, Adrien Brody, Brit Marling, John Boyega, Jack Robbins, Jason Segel, Annette Bening, Warren Beatty, Simon Helberg, Kevin Pollak, JJ Totah, Sean Patrick Flanery, Kweku Mandela, Kate Beckinsale, Jason Mitchell, Rian Johnson, Anne Heche, Patrick Stewart, Kumail Nanjiani, Heather Graham, Blake Jenner, Bill Hader, Henry Winkler, JK Simmons, Keith Carradine, Kenny Loggins, Topher Grace, Kathryn Hahn, Zachary Levi, John Cho, Alex Wolff, Nat Wolff, Christian Navarro, Hal Linden, Gavin Hood, Laurence Fishburne, Lindsay Wagner, Jared Harris, Jillian Bell, Camila Morrone and Stephen Gyllenhaal.

 Notable films premiering at the festival during this time include Silver Linings Playbook, 12 Years a Slave, He Named Me Malala, Goosebumps, The Imitation Game, Wild, Lion, Tiger, Three Billboards Outside Ebbing, Missouri, Call Me By Your Name, Marshall, The Favourite, Widows, Boy Erased, Jojo Rabbit, Portrait of a Lady on Fire, Marriage Story, The Irishman, and Parasite.

 In 2013, New York area film critic Jeffrey Lyons was added as festival host and made honorary jury chairman.
-He acted as host or co-host, with son Ben Lyons or Access Hollywood film critic Scott Mantz until 2018, when Mantz hosted solo.
+He acted as host or as co-host along with his with son Ben Lyons or with Access Hollywood film critic Scott Mantz, up until 2018, when Mantz hosted solo.

-The festival added 'International' to its name in 2016, having previously been known only as the San Diego Film Festival.
+The festival added "International" to its name in 2016, having previously been known only as the San Diego Film Festival.

 In 2016, the festival established a Film Insider Series for VIP members to watch featured official selections and festival winners, premieres and special advanced screenings throughout the year.

-In September 2019, the festival began hosting free popular movies (Back to the Future, Men In Black) on Mission Beach.
+In September 2019, the festival began hosting free screenings of popular movies on Mission Beach.

 In 2019, the festival expanded to six days and hosted a second opening night film (The Irishman) at the La Jolla Village.

 2020-present

-Notable films premiering at the festival during this time include Nomadland, The French Dispatch, Spencer, The Power of the Dog, The Lost Daughter, The Banshees of Inisherin and The Inspection.
+Notable films premiering at the festival during this time include Nomadland, The French Dispatch, Spencer, The Power of the Dog, The Lost Daughter, The Banshees of Inisherin, and The Inspection.

-In 2020, due to the COVID-19 pandemic the festival was reduced back to four days and presented 114 films both virtually and on drive-thru screens.
+In 2020, due to the COVID-19 pandemic, the festival was reduced to four days and presented 114 films both virtually and on drive-thru screens.

 As of 2020, the San Diego International Film Festival is a qualifying festival for the Canadian Screen Awards.

-In 2021, limited in-person screenings resumed at new venues including the Museum of Photographic Arts and the San Diego Museum of Art in Balboa Park, as well as the Catamaran Resort in Mission Bay.
+In 2021, limited in-person screenings resumed at new venues including the Museum of Photographic Arts and The San Diego Museum of Art in Balboa Park, as well as the Catamaran Resort in Mission Bay.
 A special screening was held on the deck on a historic aircraft carrier at the USS Midway Museum.

 In 2022, after organizers at the Women's Museum of California's had ended their Women's Film Festival due to the COVID-19 pandemic, they joined forces with the San Diego Festival to present a women's series of films.

+In 2023, the film festival's opening night was held at Westfield UTC AMC on October 8.
+For the festival's 22nd year, they will have a showing of the Oscar winning film, The Holdovers.
+The festival was on October 18–22, at Balboa Park's Museum of Photographic Arts.
+During those 5 days there were showings of 91 films of the 3,200 films that were submitted.
+The theme of the festival was "Celebrating the power of film", meaning films will be outlining the importance of film and its impact on our society and community.

+In 2025, due to the closure of theaters downtown and other factors, all festival events re-centered in La Jolla.